-- Birth certificate or other documentation to certify age of student.
-The student is required to be at least 15 years of age but has not attained the age of eighteen and one half years (18.5) of age at the time of enrollment. - Evidence of English language proficiency scores from a current version of the Secondary Language English Proficiency (SLEP) test. - Valid transcript translated into English, including criteria for translating foreign grades into American standards and verification that student has not received a diploma or completed secondary education requirements in his home country. - Student application with verification of insurance, health records, residence of host family and all legal requirements for enrollment.
+- Valid transcript translated into English, including criteria for translating foreign grades into American standards and verification that student has not received a diploma or completed secondary education requirements in his home country. - Student application with verification of insurance, health records, residence of host family and all legal requirements for enrollment.
 The student must have gained legal entry into the United States with a J-1 Exchange Visa.

 Foreign Exchange Students will not be classified as diploma seeking students.
-Generally, foreign exchange students will be classified as juniors and placed in classes which will provide exposure to American history and literature.
+Generally, foreign exchange students will be classified as a junior and placed in classes which will provide exposure to American history and literature.

-• Will be expected to conduct themselves in accordance with the Santa Rosa School District Code of Student Conduct and with all standards required of any student enrolled in a District school.
+- Will be expected to conduct themselves in accordance with the Santa Rosa School District Code of Student Conduct and with all standards required of any student enrolled in a District school.
 They will be treated as regular students regarding attendance, academic standards, responsibilities and rights and discipline.
-Repeated violation of any standards may result in the foreign exchange student's withdrawal from the school.

-- May be eligible to represent the school they attend in interscholastic activities, provided they meet all appropriate Florida High School Athletic Association's requirements and provided they have not participated in the activity on a professional level.
+Repeated violation of any standards may result in the foreign exchange student's withdrawal from the school. - May be eligible to represent the school they attend in interscholastic activities, provided they meet all appropriate Florida High School Athletic Association's requirements and provided they have not participated in the activity on a professional level.
 Any student who has accepted remuneration, gift, or donation for participation in a sport is ineligible to participate in that sport at the high school level. - Must have sufficient knowledge of the English language to enable effective communication, to use instructional materials and textbooks printed in English, and to function in the regular curriculum without special professional assistance.